-A. Some people decide to stop using alcohol, drugs or gambling for now but might decide to try it again later, you are free to choose what you think is right for you.
+A. Some people decide to stop using substances or practicing other behaviours for now but might decide to try it again later, you are free to choose what you think is right for you.
 ADSTV can always be available to help you later with decisions as they come up.

 Q. What is a relapse?

 A. A relapse is what we call “a return to previous behaviours”.
 A relapse occurs when you go back to what you were doing before you started to change.
 A relapse can mean that your treatment goals were not right for you or it can mean that you need to develop a new strategy if the other ones did not provide enough support.

 A relapse might mean that you had some feelings or emotions sneak up on you that you weren’t ready for, it might mean that you need to practice coping with difficult circumstances or feelings or that you need more support.